UniqueNetwork/unique-chain/doc/builders_walk_through.md

 2. Contact us in [Unique Telegram channel](https://t.me/Uniquechain), so we can place a test NFT for you buy on the marketplace.
 3. Refresh the marketplace page and click on the NFT to buy (the one we placed)
 4. Go through buying process
-5. Let us know to exchange KSM back for the NFT (if you'd would not like to keep the punk of course :) )
+5. Let us know to exchange KSM back for the NFT (if you would not like to keep the punk of course :) )

 ### How Marketplace works